 This group is for people who self-identify as lesbian, gay, bisexual, transgender or questioning.
 Madeline Klyne will lead a sitting meditation and a dharma discussion.
 Tea and snacks will follow.

 This group is an informal opportunity for parents and small children to explore a family practice.
 Through singing, storytelling and movement we learn how to spend time together mindfully.
 All children must be accompanied by an adult responsible for supervising that child at all times.
 Children of all ages are welcome, but this group is geared to ages 3-9.

 The POC sangha provides a dedicated practice space at CIMC for those who self-identify as people of color.
 This affinity group meets one Friday each month and is appropriate for beginners as well as those with meditation experience.
 Our time together includes a reading by an Affinity Group Leader, formal meditation practice, a Sharing Circle and small groups.
 Participants are invited to share, if they wish, how the reading resonates with their practice, or to offer other reflections.
 At the end of our formal practice all are invited to gather in the dining room for a vegetarian Community Potluck and conversation.

-Each evening is led by two People of Color Affinity Group Leaders: Yenkuei Chuang, Novelette DeMercado, Victoria (Vicky) I, Bonita Jones, or Juan Sosa.
+Each evening is led by two People of Color Affinity Group Leaders: Yenkuei Chuang, Novelette DeMercado, Victoria (Vicky) I, or Bonita Jones.
 Several times a year a guest Teacher of color will offer a Dharma Talk.